 Will I get scars from a Breast Lift?

 As with any surgery, breast lift surgery does leave some scarring where the incisions have been made.
-Initially, your scars will be sensitive and a red colour, but these will fade over time and with good care.
+Initially, your scars will be sensitive and may appear slightly red in colour, but these will fade over time and with good care.
 The degree of fading depends on a large degree on your skin pigment and post-surgery care.

 Will my breasts sag again after surgery?